Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Model

 \section{Model}

 The system under investigation is depicted in Fig. \ref{fig:sketch}.
-It consists of a 2DTI strip attached to two superconducting electrodes placed on top, kept at slightly different temperatures, $T, ~T+\delta T$ (see light blue and red blocks in the sketch), and having a phase difference $\phi$.
+It consists of a 2DTI strip attached to two superconducting electrodes with a phase difference $\phi$ are placed on top and kept at slightly different temperatures, $T, ~T+\delta T$ (see light blue and red blocks in the sketch).
 Due to the proximity effect, the two superconductors induce a pairing potential in the portion of the 2DTI beneath it.
-In addition, a magnetic island with one or two domains (yellow blocks) with an angle $\theta$ in the relative magnetization directions, are put in contact with one of the pairs of edge states of the strip.
+In addition, a magnetic island with one or two domains (yellow blocks) with the magnetization directions forming an angle $\theta$, are put in contact with one of the pairs of edge states of the strip.
 The lengths of the two magnetic domains along the edge are $L_1$ and $L_2$, respectively, and they are placed at distance $l_S$ from each superconducting electrode.
 The width of the TI strip is assumed to be large enough such that the helical states (represented by solid lines) on the two edges are uncoupled one another and therefore we can restrict our analysis to a single Kramers pair.
-The Hamiltonian describing the system taking into account the proximity-induced pairing potential and the coupling to the magnetic island, expressed in the basis of Nambu spinors $\Psi(x)= \left(\psi_{\uparrow}(x), \psi_{\downarrow}(x),\psi^{\dagger}_{\downarrow}(x), -\psi^{\dagger}_{\uparrow}(x) \right)$, reads
+The Hamiltonian describing the system taking into account the proximity-induced pairing potential and the coupling to the magnetic island, expressed in the basis of Nambu spinors $\Psi(x)= \left(\psi_{\uparrow}(x), \psi_{\downarrow}(x),\psi^{\dagger}_{\downarrow}(x), -\psi^{\dagger}_{\uparrow}(x) \right)^T$, reads

 The term

 describes the free Kramers pair, with $z$ as the natural quantization axis of the topological insulator.
 The terms

 describe, respectively, the effect of the coupling to the magnetic island and the BCS superconducting potential.
 The matrices $\sigma_0, \vec{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$ and $\tau_0, \vec{\tau}=(\tau_x,\tau_y,\tau_z)$ operate, on the spin and particle-hole degrees of freedom, respectively.
 The pairing potential induced by superconducting proximity is described as follows,